Rochester's Memory Screening Initiative

 Free memory screening in Rochester, NY

-The Global Alzheimer’s Platform Foundation, in partnership with leading New York memory specialists and Alzheimer’s research centers are launching a statewide memory screening initiative, offering free memory tests for adults aged 50 and older.
+Finger Lakes Clinical Research, in partnership with leading New York memory specialists and Alzheimer’s resource centers are launching a statewide memory screening initiative, offering free memory tests for adults aged 40 and older.

-The free, confidential memory screenings will be offered from Tuesday, November 29th through Thursday, December 1st at:
+The free, confidential memory screenings will be offered on Friday, May 5th and Saturday, May 6th at:

 Take a proactive approach to your brain health, schedule your free memory screening today online or call us toll free at: 585-241-9670